JontySinai/jontysinai.github.io/_posts/2018-12-23-probability-part-two-conditional-probability.markdown

 # A Game of Dice
 <br/>

 In my last post I discussed probability as a way of the measuring the uncertainty of an event.
 We thought of probability as assigning a weight to the chance that an event has a particular outcome, which we measured relative to other possible outcomes.
 We defined an event space, which we called \\(\Omega\\).
-On this space of events we defined a _random variable_, \\(X\\), as a function which maps each event to our observed outcomes, encoded as numbers on the real line, \\(R\\):
+On this space of events we defined a _random variable_, \\(X\\), as a function which maps each event to our observed outcomes, encoded as numbers on the real line, \\(\mathbb{R}\\):

 \\[
     X:\Omega \to \mathbb{R}.